martin-ali/trendy-memes/README.md

 - Responsive design

 ### Improvements
-- Getting image in viewmodels
+- Getting image in viewmodels needs to be refactored
+- Calculating votes should be moved to the database